danmic94/financeapp/README.md

-# financeapp
+# Finance App
-Interview trask to create a finance app using Laravel to build API and Web - Client
+Interview task to create a finance app using Laravel to build API and Web - Client